Jo-JPEG/manifestation-magic/README.md

 - Open your terminal: Open a terminal window on your computer.
 - Run the clone command: `git clone <repository-url>`
 - You can also clone a repository using the GitHub Desktop application by selecting the repository and clicking "Clone".

+*Once the project is cloned or forked, in order to run it locally, you'll need to follow these steps:

+- Run the server: `python3 manage.py runserver`
+- Stop the app once it's loaded: `CTRL+C` or `⌘+C`
+- Make any necessary migrations: `python3 manage.py makemigrations`
+- Migrate the data to the database: `python3 manage.py migrate`
+- Create a superuser: `python3 manage.py createsuperuser`

 ## Testing